sysilviakim/turnoutARR/README.md

 ## Replication Data for: Automatic Voter Reregistration as a Housewarming Gift: Quantifying Causal Effects on Turnout Using Movers

 The data and code provided here enable the replication of results in Kim, Seo-young Silvia.
-2022.
 “Automatic Voter Reregistration as a Housewarming Gift: Quantifying Causal Effects on Turnout Using Movers.”
-American Political Science Review: 1–8. http://www.cambridge.org/core/journals/american-political-science-review/article/automatic-voter-reregistration-as-a-housewarming-gift-quantifying-causal-effects-on-turnout-using-movers/14624CB0F652198DFBDCF7253E64E403 (October 12, 2022).
+American Political Science Review 117, no. 3 (2023): 1137–44. [https://doi.org/10.1017/S0003055422000983](https://doi.org/10.1017/S0003055422000983).

 The order of the script is the following: